TonicGaro/DonaldDuck-HD-Texture-Pack/README.md

 # DonaldDuck-HD-Texture-Pack
 ## [DOWNLOAD LINK (LATEST RELEASE)](https://github.com/TonicGaro/DonaldDuck-HD-Texture-Pack/releases/latest/download/DonaldDuckHD.7z)
 An AI upscaled texture pack for Donald Duck: Goin' Quackers/Quack Attack.
+Each texture is upscaled 4x their original size.

 Credits to RayCarrot for figuring out how to increase the ```TMPFixMemory``` value in "Game.dsb".